mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 We downloaded all the available Parler videos hosted by Tommy, converted them into mp4, compressed them and hosted them on a Digital Ocean Spaces to serve them through their CDN.
 We also extracted the first frame of each video to create a preview thumbnail.

-Then, we moved onto positioning the videos on Google Maps.
+Then, we moved onto positioning the videos on Mapbox.
 The Parler videos were referenced so it was easy.
 Along the way we learned there were videos being compiled by people around the web form other platforms.
 When we found <a href="https://mega.nz/folder/30MlkQib#RDOaGzmtFEHkxSYBaJSzVA" target="_blank">this Megaupload folder</a>, we decided to add the Twitter videos too.

 Unfortunately those videos didn't have any geolocation, so we went ahead and pinpointed their location manually through a combination of visual cues from other videos, Google Street view for outside videos and researched for the Capitol building interior landmark and cues that could indicate the location of the internal videos.